pydantic/pydantic/docs/why.md

 ### Red Hat {#org-redhat}

 Traffic to the Pydantic docs from bugzilla and jira instances under the `redhat.com` domain.

+### Revolut {#org-revolut}

+Traffic to the Pydantic docs from a Revolut subdomain of `atlassian.net` domain.

+Anecdotally, all internal services at Revolut are built with FastAPI and therefore Pydantic.

 ### Robusta {#org-robusta}